aadibajpai/my-website/README.md

 It pays off hopefully.
 - I'm writing everything myself to learn firsthand.
 This is more about what I know than what I can make using code off the internet.

 - Has a pretty nice **dark mode** if you're into that.
-I love it personally.
+I like it but I also like the light mode and am not sure which is default worthy.

 ### web trickery
-The pièce de résistance is the landing graphic, which is an image but also has separate links and supports the dark mode as well.
+The landing graphic is cool I think, it is an image but also has separate links and supports the dark mode as well.

 That is made possible by a clever hack of sorts, the image is nothing but a SVG, and SVGs are nothing but XMLs, and XMLs support styling 😛

-Let me know what you think.

 Website at [aadibajpai.com](https://aadibajpai.com).

+btw this uses https://aadibajpai.com/gh/university so that might be interesting.